-After the completion of two years in residence, candidates for the PhD degree in history of science ordinarily are eligible for appointments as teaching fellows in the history of science to serve as tutors in the undergraduate program of history and science.
-A candidate may also lead discussion sections in departmental courses and courses given under the Committee on the Core Program.
+After the completion of two years in residence, candidates for the PhD degree in history of science ordinarily are eligible for appointments as teaching fellows in the history of science undergraduate program and General Education courses.
 Doctoral candidates making satisfactory progress are eligible to apply for completion-year funding from the Graduate School.
-Applicants are encouraged to apply for non-Harvard fellowships, such as those offered by the National Science Foundation, the Jacob Javits Fellowship Program, and the Mellon Foundation.
+Applicants are encouraged to apply for non-Harvard fellowships, such as those offered by the National Science Foundation, the Dumberton Oaks Fellowship Program, and the Mellon Foundation.

 Students in the master’s program must show the capacity to finance themselves without University help.

 Master of Arts (AM)

 The department does not currently run a formal masters degree program.
 External students seeking a Masters Degree in the History of Science may be considered on a case-by-case basis.
 Example of students who may be accepted to study for a Masters degree include those pursuing a Ph.D. in another Harvard department and students who are advanced degree candidates in foreign universities.
 In exceptional cases, faculty may invite students to complete a Masters degree as a possible first step towards entering the Ph.D. program.